SG-Eddin/Deriv-API-Getting-Started-Challenge/Quick Start Guide.md

-# Getting Started
+# Quick Start Guide
-Welcome to the Deriv API getting started page.
-Here, you will find useful information about Deriv API developer guide, and you can also jump directly to the section of your interest.
+Welcome to the Deriv API Quick Start Guide.
+Here, you will find useful information about Deriv API as well as assistance throughout setting, integrating, and using Deriv API on your project.
+This Quick Start Guide consists of the following sections:

 This guide consists of the following sections:
 ## [Core concepts](https://github.com/SG-Eddin/Deriv-API-Getting-Started-Challenge/blob/main/Core%20concepts.md)